April 11, 2016

 WN: Was it your educational background that inspired you to start Equilibrium?

 DB: Yes definitely!
 I remember when I was in school my favorite subject was Math.
 I was good at everything concerning Math and caught on to new concepts quickly.
 At the same time, I HATED English.
 I felt like it was a waste of time, I had no interest in the class and felt it was pointless.
 I knew how to read, write and speak coherently and that was all I cared about.
 Because of this, I struggled in English.
 I did well in it, but I still struggled because I just didn’t care enough for the class to really WANT to put in any effort.
 But when I was in high school, I met an English teacher who helped me to see English in a new light: She taught us new words by turning them into Math problems.
-Every week we would be introduced to a new prefix, root or suffix and for everyday of that week we would be presented with a new word that contained that prefix, root or suffix.
+Every week we would be introduced to a new prefix, root or suffix and for every day of that week we would be presented with a new word that contained that prefix, root or suffix.
 It was such a small gesture, but it appealed to my natural thought processes (logic, calculation, etc) and my natural need to “figure things out”.
-For that moment I was so engaged in the class, and it helped me to take in interest in the subject as a whole because when I would read or be presented with new words, my first instinct would be to break them down into math problems and figure out their meanings.
+At that moment I was so engaged in the class, and it helped me to take an interest in the subject as a whole because when I would read or be presented with new words, my first instinct would be to break them down into math problems and figure out their meanings.
 But this got me thinking: if this one small change in perspective made such a huge impact on my interest in a subject (that at one time I literally hated), what if we could somehow do the same for ALL subjects?

 WN: What if you don’t know what intelligence type a student is?
 Will Equilibrium help identify what their type is?